conda-forge/conda-forge.github.io/src/maintainer/updating_pkgs.rst

 1. Always use a fork of the feedstock while updating the recipe.
 2. When a package's version is not changed, but other metadata or parts of the recipe are changed, increase the build number by ``1``.
-3. When you ship a new version of your package, reset the build number to ``0``.
+3. While shipping a new version of your package, reset the build number to ``0``.

 .. _dev_update_rerender: